Harry L. S. Halley

 Harry L. S. Halley (1894-1985), was a life-long Oklahoman who served on the Oklahoma Supreme Court from 1949 to 1967, including two terms (1966–1967) as chief justice.
 Born in Antlers, Oklahoma, before statehood, when that area was part of the Choctaw Nation, he moved to Tulsa after earning a law degree from the University of Oklahoma and then serving in the U.S. Army during World War I. He was a district court judge in Tulsa from 1931 to 1947.
 After spending several years in a private law practice, he was named to the state supreme court as an associate justice.

 Military service

-Born in Antlers, Oklahoma Territory, Halley served in the U.S. Army both World War I and II, and earned three bronze stars.
+Harry Lee Stuart Halley was born in Antlers, Oklahoma Territory, on September 5, 1894, to John Henry Halley and Anne Howard Stuart.
+Halley served in the U.S. Army both World War I and II, and earned three bronze stars.
 (Note: His highest ranks were captain in World War I and lieutenant colonel in WWII.)He was a Class of 1914 graduate of the Oklahoma University College of Law.
 Harlow's version of Halley's bio says that he earned both a BA and an LLB degrees from O.U.

 After returning from WWI, Halley became a member of the American Legion, and was listed as a charter member of Joe Carson Post 1, which received its charter in Tulsa on June 18, 1919.
 The charter member group consisted of nine men and one woman who had seen active duty in Europe.
 Halley served a term as Post Commander during 1931.